 The name pgModeler is an acronym of PostgreSQL Database Modeler and refers to an open source database modeling tool specially designed for PostgreSQL Relational Database Management System.
 This software reunites the concepts of entity-relationship diagrams and the features that PostgreSQL implements including its extensions of the SQL standards.

 The tool is full featured and permits user to quickly create reliable database models and export them into several modes, from PNG image to SQL scripts as well directly to a running server.
 The overall features available does not stands only on modeling and exporting.
-Having a huge set of feature the software is capable to reverse engineer existing databases generating their conceptual representation, compare models and databases generating SQL scripts that can be used to synchronize the database to the most recent model version.
+Having a huge set of features this software is capable of reverse engineering existing databases producing their conceptual representation, it also compares models and databases generating SQL scripts that can be used to synchronize the database to the most recent model version.

-The application also counts with an interface to validate the objects inside the model in order to avoid the generation of broken SQL code and much more.
+The application also counts with an interface that validates the objects inside the model in order to avoid the generation of broken SQL code and much more.
 Below the project's key features are quickly described:

-Create several kind of objects with an easy interface: pgModeler supports the creation of the most basic object like a simple column as well advanced objects like user-defined languages, functions, operators and many others with easytouse forms.
+Create different types of objects with an easy interface: pgModeler supports the creation of the most basic object like a simple column as well advanced objects like user-defined languages, functions, operators and many others with easy-to-use forms.

 Automatic generation of columns and constraints: with the column propagation mechanism pgModeler automatically creates columns and constraints as the user links tables using the available relationships.

-Export models in three different ways: pgModeler is capable to export the models to a SQL script file, to a PNG image file or directly to a PostgreSQL server.
+Export models in five different ways: pgModeler is capable of exporting the models to a SQL script file, to graphical format file (PNG and SVG), to a data dictionary in HTML format or directly to a PostgreSQL server.

 Generate models from existing databases: with the reverse engineering process pgModeler can create reliable models based upon existing databases.